FabianBeiner/Todoist-PHP-API-Library/README.md

 * [Delete a label](https://github.com/FabianBeiner/Todoist-PHP-API-Library/wiki/Methods:-Labels#delete-a-label)

 ## Contributing
 I’d be happy if you contribute to this library.
-Please try to follow the existing coding style and use proper comments in your commit message. 🙏
+Please try to follow the existing coding style and use proper comments in your commit message.
+Thanks! 🙇

 ## License